 I’ve got a confession.
 Until recently, whenever a recipe I was making called for vegetable broth or water, I almost always used water because I just didn’t have any homemade veggie broth around the house.
 Did the flavor of my dishes suffer?
-Probably, but I didn’t know since I’ve never made those dishes with the broth before.
+Probably, but I didn’t know since I’ve never made those dishes with broth before.

 Why didn’t I have any broth?
 Two reasons: